 WordPress by far is the worlds most popular website software.
 It is used by all types of businesses (both small and large) and institutions including fortune 500 companies and government agencies.
 It is a Content Management System (CMS) that runs 64.2% of all websites.
 Because of this popularity, WordPress has an extremely robust community of experts and many plugins (over 55,000) and themes that help extend the design and functionality of the core software.
 In the hands of talented developer WordPress is very customizable.
 Many types of websites can be built using WordPress including simple brochure type sites, to membership, and ecommerce sites.

 WordPress itself is open source and can be downloaded for free at WordPress.org, This is also where you will find many WordPress plugins and themes.
 Some plugins and themes are free, some may need to be purchased (onetime payment or subscription based), while others may use a hybrid pricing model.

-Most WordPress websites are installed on a businesses own web server which are usually “rented” from web hosting providers for a monthly fee.
+Most WordPress websites are installed on a business’s own web server which are usually “rented” from web hosting providers for a monthly fee.
 Many web hosting companies also offer hosting packages with WordPress already installed at very competitive prices.
 This type of setup is designed more for the hobbyist or someone who wants just a basic starter WordPress website.
 Automattic is one such company and runs WordPress.com (a cloud WordPress solution).
-Its founder Matt Mullenweg helped create WordPress (which is why they are able to use this particular domain name).
+Its founder Matt Mullenweg helped create WordPress (which is why they can use this particular domain name).